Femmes for Freedom

-Femmes for Freedom is a Dutch Foundation, established on 5 December 2011.
-Femmes for Freedom advocates women’s rights and fights against forced marriage, marital captivity, polygamy, honor killing and forced abandonment of women during a family visit overseas.
-Femmes for Freedom is dedicated both to preventing these crimes and to (legally) assisting women who are held captive in a marriage.
+Femmes for Freedom is a Dutch Foundation, established on 5 December 2011, which advocates for women’s rights and fights against forced marriage, marital captivity, polygamy, honor killing and forced abandonment of women during a family visit overseas.
+We are dedicated to preventing these crimes, putting them on the political agenda, and (legally) assisting women who are victims of marital captivity.

 - FFF lobbies for change of legislation and policy in The Netherlands and abroad

 - FFF raises awareness and assists both civil society and politics

 - FFF provides information for victims of marital captivity, as well as for NGO’s, social workers, health care workers, lawyers, police, and other stakeholders.

 - FFF offers victims legal support when they take legal action against their husbands.

 - FFF initiated an online reporting tool through which victims of marital captivity can report their situation, be identified and offered legal assistance.

 Visit our databank for research- and media articles about marital captivity.

 FFF has initiated a broadly supported international movement in which various organizations work together to influence laws and regulations concerning marital captivity, at a European level.